zhoujun-7/OSHGR/readme.md

 # Hand Gesture Recognition from an Open-Set Perspective

-The codes and the dataset will be released soon.
+The codes and the dataset will be uploaded in few weeks.